More About UPC

 Upper Level – Updated & Additional Children’s Classrooms

-An updated performance space, which will be equipped with a large screen, new sound system, and video projector will be located in the current/future youth room.
-Youth, college, church and community groups of all ages will be able to enjoy movie nights, special video presentations, drama productions, and a variety of live concerts here.
+An updated performance space, which will be equipped with a large screen, new sound system, and video projector is located in the newly renovated Youth Room on the second level.
+Youth, college, church and community groups of all ages are able to enjoy movie nights, special video presentations, and drama productions here.

 Lower Level – Final Renovations